EGR valve: problems, symptoms, testing, replacement

-A vacuum-controlled EGR valve is easy to test with a hand-held vacuum pump (see the image).
+The vacuum-controlled EGR valve is easy to test with a hand-held vacuum pump (see the image).
 If the EGR valve opens and the vacuum holds for more than a minute, the EGR valve works.
-If a vacuum diaphragm inside the EGR valve is leaking, the vacuum will drop.
+If the vacuum diaphragm inside the EGR valve is leaking, the vacuum will drop.

 Once the vacuum is released, the valve should close fully.
 Vacuum lines and the control solenoid must be tested too.
 In older Toyota vehicles, for example, a failed EGR control solenoid (VSV) can cause the code P0401.
 Replacing the VSV is a lot cheaper repair.

 Many modern cars are equipped with an electrically-controlled EGR valve.
 Without a scan tool, it's difficult to test.
 Dealership mechanics test an electrically-controlled EGR valve while the engine is running at idle.

 Opening the EGR valve with a scan tool should cause the idle to become unstable and rough.
 An engine might even stall.
 Closing the valve fully with a scan tool should return the engine to the stable idle speed.

 In a diesel engine, opening and closing the EGR valve with a scan tool or a vacuum pump while the engine is running, should cause change in the mass air flow sensor

 readings.
 If there is no change, the EGR valve is most likely stuck or clogged up.

 It's possible to check the resistance between the EGR valve terminals using a multimeter or activate the EGR valve from a 12V power source to see if it operates.
 You can find the testing direction in the factory service manual.
 We posted a list of websites offering paid access to service manuals for different cars at the bottom of this article: Check Engine Light: What to check first, repair options